‘Survivor’ Spoilers: Season 39 To Feature Two Veteran Contestants To Serve As ‘Advisers’ For New Castaways

 — Boston Rob (@BostonRob) November 18, 2018

-The site is spearheaded by Martin Holmes, known within Survivor spoiler circles as “Redmond” He shares that his insiders have told him that “Boston Rob” Mariano and Sandra Diaz-Twine will be involved in Season 39 when it begins filming soon.
+The site is spearheaded by Martin Holmes, known within Survivor spoiler circles as “Redmond.”
+He shares that his insiders have told him that “Boston Rob” Mariano and Sandra Diaz-Twine will be involved in Season 39 when it begins filming.
 However, it seems that Boston Rob and Sandra won’t be competing as castaways.

 Apparently, specifics are a bit scarce at the moment.
 However, the buzz is that Mariano and Diaz-Twine will serve as advisers or coaches in a sense.